 with $\|s_i-s_j\|$ the Euclidean distance between two locations $s_i$, $s_j \in D$. $\sigma^2$ stands for the marginal variance, and $K_{\nu}$ represents the modified Bessel function of the second kind and order $\nu >0$. $\nu$ is the parameter that determines the degree of smoothness of the process, while $\kappa>0$ is a scaling parameter.
-For $\omega_1(\textbf{s})$, let $\kappa=\kappa_1$,$\nu=\nu_1$ and $\sigma^2 = \sigma_1^2$.\\ \\ We assume that the observed counts for each sampling protocol are realization of four random variables conditionally independent given $\omega_1(\textbf{s})$.
+For $\omega_1(\textbf{s})$, let $\kappa=\kappa_1$,$\nu=\nu_1$ and $\sigma^2 = \sigma_1^2$.\\ \\ We assume that the observed counts for each sampling protocol are realizations of four random variables conditionally independent given the true abundance, $\lambda_{true}(\textbf{s})$.
 That is, we assume the four groups of observed counts are realizations of the Poisson random variables:

 where $\lambda_j(\textbf{s})$, $j=\{1,2,3,4\}$ are the expected values of the random variables $Y_j(\textbf{s})$.
-Additionally, we assume $\lambda_1(\textbf{s}) + \lambda_2(\textbf{s}) \approx \lambda_{NO}(\textbf{s})$ as a proxy for total abundance since the line transects are complementary to the point counts in Norway.
+Additionally, we assume $Y_1(\textbf{s}) + Y_2(\textbf{s}) \approx Y_{NO}(\textbf{s})$ as a proxy for total abundance since the line transects are complementary to the point counts in Norway.
 This assumption does not hold for Sweden since, as mentioned in Section 1, line transects and point counts are regarded as two different independent censuses.
-In case we wanted to suggest a proxy for the total abundance in Sweden using $\lambda_3(\textbf{s})$ and $\lambda_4(\textbf{s})$, we would need to account for a potential overlap (double counting) between the counts observed in points and line transects.
-Our final assumption is that there are no differences in observer skills between countries since the census are performed by experienced ornithologists .\\ \\
+In case we wanted to suggest a proxy for the total abundance in Sweden using $Y_3(\textbf{s})$ and $Y_4(\textbf{s})$, we would need to account for a potential overlap (double counting) between the counts observed in points and line transects.
+Given that we assume a common latent process underlying all the observed abundances, $Y_1(\textbf{s}) + Y_2(\textbf{s})$ works also as a proxy for total abundance of birds in Sweden.
+This variable is used to produce the predicted total abundance of birds in Section 3.
+Our final assumption is that there are no differences in observer skills between countries since the census are performed by experienced ornithologists.\\ \\